 They are looking for insight into the job candidate’s behavior beyond the questions traditionally asked (read Smart Answers to Interview Questions for those).

-What Employers Seek When They Ask Behavioral Questions
+Common Things Employers Seek When They Ask Behavioral Based Questions During Interviews

 Your answers to these questions should demonstrate your personal qualities and illustrate those “soft skills” often relentlessly claimed on resumes.